patlegu/joschekscaptioner/README.md

 # Joschek's Captioner

-Another AI training tool.
-This one is "vibe coded", which means I wrote it until it worked for me.
+ vibe coded image dataset caption tool, that does exactly what i personally need.
 If it works for you, that's a happy accident.

 ## Features
 - **Model Selector**: Because we all know your file organization is a mess.
 Point it to wherever you hid your vision models this time.